About the Author

 The event featured expert-led sessions, networking, and recognition for technicians’ outstanding contributions.

-More than 100 pharmacy technicians gathered at the University of Colorado Skaggs School of Pharmacy and Pharmaceutical Sciences this past summer to brush up on pharmacy law and other professionally relevant information at the 43rd annual Pharmacy Technician Convention of the American Association of Pharmacy Technicians (AAPT).
+More than 100 pharmacy technicians gathered at the University of Colorado Skaggs School of Pharmacy and Pharmaceutical Sciences to brush up on pharmacy law and other professionally relevant information during the 43rd annual American Association of Pharmacy Technicians (AAPT) Convention in June 2025.

-Pharmacy technicians across the country traveled to AAPT’s convention, and a handful tuned in virtually.
-The 3-day convention began June 5 with invitation-only leadership meetings for those who volunteer to serve on AAPT’s advisory team, which meets virtually throughout the year with the convention serving as the only in-person meeting.
-Much of the preconvention planning as well as operations during the convention are made possible by those serving on AAPT’s advisory team.
+Pharmacy technicians across the country traveled to AAPT’s convention, and many joined virtually.
+The 3-day convention began with invitation-only leadership meetings for those who volunteer to for AAPT’s advisory team, which meets virtually throughout the year and in-person during the convention.

 Judy Neville, CPhT, CSPT, is an instructor and director of pharmacy technician education at the University of Nebraska Medical Center College of Pharmacy in Omaha.

-Each convention CE session was 1 hour of a topic specific to the pharmacy technician role.
+Each convention CE session was 1 hour on a topic specific to the pharmacy technician role.
 Highlights of the programming included the following:

 Four awards were distributed at this year’s convention.
 AAPT’s Team Lead of the Year was awarded to Cynthia Montoya, CPhT, RPhT, lead pharmacy inventory technician at Ascension Seton Hays in Kyle, Texas.
-AAPT’s Founders Award went to Neville, from the University of Nebraska Medical Center College of Pharmacy, and AAPT’s Volunteer of the Year was awarded to Papadopoulos, a pharmacy technician with Thermo Fisher Scientific in New Jersey.
+AAPT’s Founders Award went to Neville, an instructor at the University of Nebraska Department of Pharmacy Practice and science director of pharmacy technician education.
+AAPT’s Volunteer of the Year was awarded to Papadopoulos, a pharmacy technician with Thermo Fisher Scientific in New Jersey.
 A special recognition award was given to Rachel Wagmaister, of the University of Colorado, for her work bringing AAPT and the Skaggs School of Pharmacy and Pharmaceutical Sciences together for the convention.